brendansiraky/discord-crypto-price-tracker/readme.md

 # discord-crypto-price-tracker

-A crypto price tracker that displays price through an active discord bot.
+A discord bot that tracks and displays the price of a cryptocurrency pair.

 ## Requirements